jfromaniello/winston-winlog/readme.md

 ## How it works

-This transport call [eventcreate.exe](http://technet.microsoft.com/en-us/library/bb490899.aspx) with [child_process.exec](http://nodejs.org/docs/v0.6.7/api/child_processes.html#child_process.exec).
+This transport uses the module [windows-eventlog](https://github.com/jfromaniello/windoseventlogjs) to log events.

-In order to execute eventcreate.exe you need to run the application under an elevated prompt: ie administrator or system account.
-Windows services run with the system account so this project goes well with [WinSer](https://github.com/jfromaniello/winser).
+In order to write entries to the eventlog your application has to run with an elevated account: ie administrator or system account.

-The transport will do nothing if you run it on a platform other than win32.
+The transport will do nothing (*doesn't throw!*) if you run it on a platform other than win32.

+## Esta bueno, pero...

+The only reason to use this adapter and not windows-eventlog directly is if you are working on a multi-platform project or you are already using winston.

 ## License